Mccullahz/go-getta-job/README.md

 # Golang CLI Job Scraper
 - A simple command-line application to scrape job / career pages from as many *local* companies as possible given a ZIP code and radius.
+- To keep up with the developement of this project, please visit [the devlog for this project](https://mccullahz.github.io/#/articles/job-scraper-cli).

 # Features
 - Sleek terminal interface using [Bubbletea()] + [Lipgloss()]